optimizely/go-sdk-c-wrapper/README.md

 ### Instantiation

-Include the headerfile and initialize the SDK to be given an SDK handle to use in subsequent calls.
+Include the headerfile and initialize the SDK with an SDK Key.
+The returned handle should be used in subsequent calls.
 ```
 #include <optimizely/optimizely-sdk.h>
 . . .